SEND & Inclusion

 How are classrooms and other areas of the school adapted to meet pupil’s individual needs?

-All of our ground floor classrooms are wheel chair accessible.
+All of our ground floor classrooms are wheelchair accessible.

 We have: